-The Complaint brings forth claims for violations of the Securities Exchange Act of 1934 against Portola Pharmaceuticals, Inc. (“Portola,” or the “Company”), and certain of its senior executives.
-The Complaint also brings forth claims for violations of the Securities Act of 1933 against Portola, certain of the Company’s officers and directors, and the Company’s underwriters in connection with the Company’s August 2019 secondary stock offering (the “Offering”).
-The Complaint alleges that Defendants made false and misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects on behalf of all persons or entities that purchased or otherwise acquired Portola common stock during the Class Period, including shares acquired pursuant or traceable to the Offering.
+The complaint asserts claims for violations of the Securities Exchange Act of 1934 against Portola Pharmaceuticals, Inc. (“Portola,” or the “Company”), and certain of its senior executives.
+The complaint also brings forth claims for violations of the Securities Act of 1933 against Portola, certain of the Company’s officers and directors, and the Company’s underwriters in connection with the Company’s August 2019 secondary stock offering (the “Offering”) (collectively, “Defendants”).
+The complaint alleges that Defendants made false and misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects on behalf of all persons or entities that purchased or otherwise acquired Portola common stock during the Class Period, including shares acquired pursuant or traceable to the Offering.

 Portola is a biopharmaceutical company that develops and commercializes treatments for thrombosis (clotting of the blood), other hematologic (blood) diseases, and inflammation.
 Portola’s main product, Andexxa, is used for patients treated for blood clotting when anticoagulation needs to be reversed due to life-threatening or uncontrolled bleeding.
 During the Class Period, Defendants touted Andexxa’s revenues and prospects, calling it one of the most successful drug launches in the past 30 years and emphasizing the “strong demand for Andexxa.”

 On April 22, 2020, the Court appointed Alameda County Employees’ Retirement Association as Lead Plaintiff.
-Saxena White is serving as counsel for Additional Plaintiff Oklahoma Firefighters Pension and Retirement System.
+Saxena White serves as counsel for Additional Plaintiff Oklahoma Firefighters Pension and Retirement System.